devopskotireddy/Devops-with-Multicloud/complete devops interview iqa.md

 Note: If you have any questions, feel free to reach out at devopskotireddy@gmail.com.

-For AWS Cloud tutorials, please visit: CloudOps-K YouTube Channel.
+For AWS Cloud tutorials, please visit: https://www.youtube.com/@cloudops-k

 ========Linux=======